PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

   - `Sub-task`
     - Shows only those `Sub-Tasks` where the login user is added as a Responsible role.
     - Shows all `Sub-tasks` if the login user is added as an Accountable role of the parent task.
-    - Sub-task is not visible if the login user is added as a Consulted or Informed role of the parent task.
+    - Sub-task is not visible if the login user is added as a Informed role of the parent task.
     - `Sub-Tasks` are primarily sorted in ascending order of due date.
 Done subtasks are shown at the bottom.
     - If a sub-task has a tag, it shows in the last of the sub-task.
     - If a sub-task has a priority, shows star icon for `High Priority` & `Critical` priority.